jadenyue/NBA_Surrender_Analysis/README.md

 3. The decision spreads between coaches on the same game.
 Once an opponent has emptied his, a coach's odds of following are multiplied by 1.49, and the effect is more concentrated where the window is narrow, reaching 2.29 at one minute left.

+4. Playing at home has no effect on coaches' surrender tendency, and neither does the strength of the opponent.
+What does matter is a coach's own team as stronger teams give up sooner.

-4. Coaches differ enormously in whether they concede based on their coaching style.
+5. Coaches differ enormously in whether they concede based on their coaching style.
 Hazard ratios differ by 8.5x at the most extreme, but among games where a coach did surrender, the timing difference is extremely small.

 ## Limitations